OCULUS-project/oculus-db-mock-feeder/readme.md

 In `scripts` directory there are bash scripts for provisioning filesytem data.

-In `data` directory there are static files like images for images-db.
+In `data` directory there are static files like images for images-db or jsons for mocking mongo.

 ## build & run
 to install all dependencies type: `npm install`